Welcome to the Xencelabs website

 If I was to use a few keywords to describe it they would be – responsive, quality, innovative, efficient, and portable.”
 Check out our review for Xencelabs Medium Tablet Bundle…

 It’s always great to see a new company creating products for creatives.
-The world of digital pen tablets has for years been dominated by Wacom, but the introduction of companies like XP-Pen, Huion and UGEE has created greater options in regards to size, features and price.
-I think all of these things are good for hobbyist and professional artists.
+The world of digital pen tablets has for years been dominated by Wacom, but the introduction of companies like XP-Pen, Huion and UGEE has created greater options in regards to size, features, and price.
+I think all of these things are good for hobbyists and professional artists.

 This is the subject of this review – the Xencelabs Medium tablet with the Quick keys set up.